apache/activemq-artemis/docs/user-manual/en/security.md

 };
 ```

-##### TLS Kerberos Cipher Suites

-The legacy [rfc2712](https://www.ietf.org/rfc/rfc2712.txt) defines TLS Kerberos
-cipher suites that can be used by TLS to negotiate Kerberos authentication.
-The
-cypher suites offered by rfc2712 are dated and insecure and rfc2712 has been
-superseded by SASL GSSAPI.
-However, for clients that don't support SASL (core
-client), using TLS can provide Kerberos authentication over an *unsecure*
-channel.

 ### Role Mapping

 On the server, a Kerberos or SCRAM-SHA JAAS authenticated Principal must be added to the